Cammymoop/aseprite-sinusoid-scripts/README.md

 Here's a noisy pixel texture on a blue planet showing more clearly where the voronoi sampling makes the pixel pattern look like honeycomb rather than a disco ball.

 ![Noisy blue planet](screenshots/screenshot_blue_planet.png)

+I found the mars surface color texture that I used to make the example mars texture in this repo from this page [Mars surface image source](https://planetpixelemporium.com/mars.html)